mattermost/mattermost-test-management/data/test-cases/channels/move-threads/move-threads-Max-count.md

 Test Setup:

 1. Feature flag `moveThreadsEnabled` should be enabled.
-2. Enable `Enable Moving Threads From Direct Message Channels` option from the System Console > Move thread.
+2. Enable `Enable Moving Threads From Public Channels` option from the System Console > Move thread.
-3. Under `Allowed Email Domain` add `mattermost.com`
-4. Have 1 user with mattermost.com domain, let's say User A
+3. Have 1 user with mattermost.com domain, let's say User A.
-5. Have 1 user with gmail.com domain, lets say User B.

-Scenario 1: Move a root post from a channel
+4. Set `Max Thread Count Move Size` to 10.

+Scenario 1: Should be able to move a threaded post that is less than or equal to `Max Thread Count Move Size`.

 Steps:

 1. Log into mattermost with User A.
-2. Post a message in the DM channel with User B.
+2. Create a Threaded Post in a public channel with Max threads to be less than or equal to 10.
+Including the root post.
 3. Hover on the post and click on the dot menu to see message actions.
 4. Click on `Move Thread` option.
 5. Verify a pop up with `Move thread` header appears.